stainedhead/gosqlpp/README.md

-# sqlpp - SQL Preprocessor and Executor
+# sqlpp - SQL Preprocessor and Executor written in Golang

 A modern, feature-rich SQL preprocessor and executor written in Go that supports multiple database backends, advanced preprocessing capabilities, and schema introspection.